telerik/ajax-docs/controls/grid/columns/reordering.md

     runat="server"></asp:SqlDataSource>
 ````

->note When **ColumnsReorderMethod** is "**Reorder**", the event will fire for each two columns that are swapped while reordering, so it will fire multiple times and discerning the exact user action is difficult.
+>tip When **ColumnsReorderMethod** is "**Reorder**", the event will fire for each two columns that are swapped while reordering, so it will fire multiple times and discerning the exact user action is difficult.

 ## See Also